Skip to main content

 • Adult female from 19in (48cm) at the withers

-If you’re unsure whether your dog matches the official definition of an XL Bully, the Government recommend complying with the exemption process to be on the safe side.
+If you’re unsure whether your dog matches the official definition of an XL Bully, the government recommend complying with the exemption process to be on the safe side.

 What happens if I potentially own an XL Bully?